About Seamless Sump Bio Media

 Bio Media Material

-Some other manufacturers use materials such as clay for their bio media material.
-They do this partially because it is less expensive and partially because it intentionally deteriorates, so you have to buy more quickly.
+Some manufacturers use clay for their bio media material.
+This is partly because it’s less expensive and because it deteriorates, so you have to buy more quickly.
+Ceramic will not break down, so you can recharge the biomedia multiple times before getting a new supply.

 Bio Media Chemistry